Quadratic enrichment of the logarithmic derivative of the zeta function: Introduction

 \begin{thmintro} Let $k$ be a field, and let $X$ be a smooth projective scheme over $k$ with a simple cellular structure.
 Let $\varphi:X\to X$ be an endomorphism of $X$.
 The function $\dlog \zeta_{X,\phi}^{\Aone}$ is dlog rational.
 More precisely, and $C^\cell_i(\varphi)$ is a square matrix of elements of $\GW(k)$. \end{thmintro}

 Our methods also yield variations on such a result.
-For example, we weaken \defi{simple cellular structure} to \defi{cellular structure} in Theorem~\ref{thm:rationality_cellular_slick}: we lose matrices of elements of $\GW(k)$ and dlog rationality in the sense of Definition~\ref{df:dlog_rational} (at least insofar as we can currently prove!) in exchange for an abstract logarithmic derivative of a characteristic polynomial on the $i$th term of Morel--Sawant's cellular complex.
+For example, we weaken \defi{simple cellular structure} to \defi{cellular structure} in Theorem~\ref{thm:rationality_cellular_slick}: we lose matrices of elements of $\GW(k)$ and dlog rationality in the sense of Definition~\ref{df:dlog_rational} in exchange for an abstract logarithmic derivative of a characteristic polynomial on the $i$th term of Morel--Sawant's cellular complex.
 This abstract logarithmic derivative of a characteristic polynomial is introduced in Definition~\ref{df:log_derivative_char_poly_varphi} and is an abstraction of the elementary algebraic lemma that says that if $\varphi:V\to V$ is an endomorphism of a finite-dimensional vector space with characteristic polynomial $P_\varphi(t)$, then We use the notational convention that $\frac{d}{dt} \log$ denotes taking a derivative of a logarithm, while $\dlog $ denotes a formal substitute.

 Note that in this setup, the logarithmic $\Aone$-zeta function still retains terms associated to the cellular complex.

 \begin{ex} In the logarithmic zeta functions for both $\PP^1 \times \PP^1$ and $\Res_{\F_{q^2}/\F_q} \PP^1$ with the Frobenius $\varphi$, we have terms $\frac{d}{dt}\log ((1-t)^{-1}(1-q_{\epsilon}^2t)^{-1})$, which come from the degree $0$ and $2$ terms in the cellular complex (which up to quasi-isomorphism is independent of the cellular structure! \cite[Corollary 2.42]{MorelSawant}).
 The difference comes from terms in degree $1$.
 For $\PP^1 \times \PP^1$ these are straightforward to compute (see Corollary~\ref{co:zeta_strict_cellular} for the computation of the $\Aone$-logarithmic zeta function of any \defi{strictly cellular}, smooth, projective variety, including products of projective spaces and Grassmannians).
 We obtain a quadratic term $\lra{-1}\frac{d}{dt}\log \frac{1}{(1-q_{\epsilon}t)^2}$ from the two obvious $1$-cells of $\PP^1 \times \PP^1$.
 The $\lra{-1}$ in front corresponds to the fact that the real dimension of these cells is odd.
 In $\dlog \zeta^{\Aone}_{\Res_{\F_{q^2}/\F_q} \PP^1, \varphi}$ by contrast, the contribution from the $1$-cells is which has vanishing signature (plug in $u=-1$ and $q_\epsilon =1$), caused by the disappearance of the $1$-cells over $\RR$. \end{ex}